ytjohn/armchair-dot-tech/README.md

-# yourtech-us
+# armchair-dot-tech
 YourTech.us website content

-This is the source code for https://yourtech.us.
+This is the source code for https://www.armchair.tech.
 The site is currently written in Hugo.

-categories:

-- workshop
-- radio
-- homelab
-    linux, ansible, raspi, home monitoring
--